bibir26/quiubas-node/README.md

 // quiubas.{ RESOURCE_NAME }.{ METHOD_NAME }
 ```

-The last two arguments of every resource method is the `success` and `error` method, if no `error` is specified and an error occurs a `throw` will shown instead.
+The last two arguments of every resource method is the `success` and `error` callbacks, if no `error` is specified and an error occurs a `throw` will shown instead.

 ## Send an SMS
 ```js